Logo

 An asteroidal object of magnitude 21, which was already discovered in the constellation Lyra on Oct.
 22, 2019 by the PanSTARRS project, showed a near-parabolic orbit.
 Therefore attention was paid to the appearance of cometary activity.
 In 2020 hints of such activity had been reported, but not prior to early April 2021 comet C/2019 U5 (PANSTARRS) clearly showed cometary morphology.
 Observers reported a 15x10", east-west elongated coma with a total magnitude of 17.2.
 The comet will reach its mid-range perihelion not until March 29, 2023, when it will get as close as 3.62 AU to the Sun (CBET 4953).
 Assuming a "new" comet it may get as bright as magnitude 13 at that time.
 It should be brighter than 16 mag between early 2022 and the end of 2024.
 During this period it will move through the constellations Hercules, Bootes, Canes Venatici, Coma Berenice, Virgo, Leo, Sextant, Hydra, Antlia, Vela and Puppis.
 From mid-European latitudes it may remain observable until the end of May 2023.

-The comet peaked at magnitude 12.0 during the second half of March 2023.
-After the conjunction with the Sun in 2023 it was of magnitude 14.5 in December.
+The comet peaked at magnitude 12.1 during the second half of March 2023.
+After the conjunction with the Sun in 2023 it was of magnitude 14.5 in December and of magnitude 15.0 in April 2024.
 The apparent coma diameter increased from 0.7' at the start of the apparition to the maximum of 2.0' during the second half of March 2023, whereas the absolute diameter expanded from 150,000 km to 225,000 km.
-In winter 2023/24 it measured only 0.5' (90,000 km).
+In winter 2023/24 and in spring 2024 it measured only 0.6' (120,000 km).
 Whereas the coma was significantly condensed (DC 4-5) during the first half of 2022 it had grown more diffuse (DC 3) at the opening of 2023.
 CCD-observers detected a tail up to 9' (9 Mio. km) long, constantly directed towards Northeast.

 FGK observations